The page navigation is complete. You may now navigate the page content as you wish.

 Example of fields organized in a set

-• Credit card information: card number, expiration data, security code
+• Credit card information: card number, expiration date, security code

 • Multi-line address field